torbsd/torbsd.github.io/docs/openbsd-chroot.md

 covered in [the wsrc FAQ](https://www.openbsd.org/faq/faq5.html#wsrc)).

-We will use the ports infrastructure to relieve us of worrying about dependencies too much.
-The one dependency you should install first is
+We will use the ports infrastructure to relieve us of worrying about the mechanics of grabbing and verifying the code.
+Two dependencies you should install before continuing are libevent and gmake:
-libevent:

-    $ doas pkg_add -Dsnap libevent
+    $ doas pkg_add -Dsnap gmake libevent

 The `-Dsnap` should be used if running OpenBSD-current from a snapshot [snapshot](https://www.openbsd.org/faq/faq5.html#Snapshots)